AlterTobi/MrJPGames-WayFarer-Toolkit-Userscripts/README.md

 # WayFarerMinus Userscripts
- Userscripts created to work with WayFarerMinus
+ My Userscripts created to work with WayFarerMinus

+These are my scripts for WayFarer-, and will re-implement some of the original WayFarer+ functionality.